About the name of this website:

 The tango is a dance of passionate engagement with partner, music and environment, a leaning in while also maintaining one’s balance.
 It’s an improvised dance, an intimate body poem of love, passion, heartbreak, life and all its elements, sometimes between men and women, sometimes between strangers, always about making art with the polarity of leader and follower (or sometimes even pluralities of that polarity).
 “Apocalyptic tango” contains within it a prayer to make art and beauty with our polarities / differences and end what I call ‘the self/other war.’

 This is clearly no easy task.
-The mind habits that lead to prejudice, hate crimes and eventually genocide, begin with ‘us and them’ distinctions that dehumanize ‘them’ by making ‘the other’ less than.
+The mind habits that lead to prejudice, hate crimes and eventually genocide, begin with ‘us and them’ distinctions that dehumanize ‘them’ by making ‘the other’ less than the puffed up “us.”

 In the riddle of self / other, the slash line isn’t merely a device showing a boundary, but the space in between: a vitally important part of the equation.
 A critical aspect of ending the self/other war is that it opens up that slash line / liminal / space between us, so that we might enter it like a new territory.